 1. Mind the gap

 According to a US study, a whopping 80% of people don’t get the recommended amount of nutrients they need for good health from food alone.
 There’s been no similar study done in the UK as yet, but as a comparable Western country, with the same sort of population demographic, it’s likely the levels of people missing out are also high here.

-Something broad spectrum, like our Multivitamin Plus patch, is a good start.
-Or if there’s something more specific you know you’re lacking, opt for a more targeted option, like the B12 Energy Plus, or the Vitamin D3/Calcium Plus patch, excellent for upping your levels of these kind of crucial nutrients.
+Something broad-spectrum, like our Multivitamin Plus patch, is a good start.
+Or if there’s something more specific you know you’re lacking, opt for a more targeted option, like the B12 Energy Plus, or the Vitamin D3/Calcium Plus patch, excellent for upping your levels of these kinds of crucial nutrients.

 2. Ageing reduces our ability to absorb nutrients

 As we get older, our bodies can become less efficient at breaking down and absorbing the nutrients from our foods.
 Ageing reduces the amount of many of the digestive enzymes which deconstruct food into the simpler forms used to repair cells or give us energy.

 Advancing years mean you’re more likely to be taking medication that can interfere with vitamin absorption.
 You’re also more prone to becoming sensitive to gut irritants like gluten and dairy, and to suffer from bacterial overgrowth.
 All things that can mess around with your gut’s ability to absorb the good stuff.